zosiakropka/academia/server/README.md

 ### Academia server settings

-Adjust settings in academia/server/settings.py
+Create `academia/server/academia/config.py` file.
+The easies way is to copy example config file (`academia/server/academia/config.py.example`) and adjust approperiate settings.

-Especially `DATABASES`, `SECRET_KEY` and `LOGS_PATH` vars should concern you.
+You should be especially concerned about `DATABASES`, `SECRET_KEY` and `LOGS_PATH` settings:

-**Database** You need to provide configuration of the academia database you created / are willing to create.
+**Database** Configuration of the academia database you created / are willing to create.

 **Secret key** Unique key for a specific app installation for cryptographic signing.

-**Logs** By default Academia development server will try to store logs in `academia/logs` directory, which doesn't exist.
-You should either create that directory, or provide more adequate (existing) path.
+**Logs** By default Academia development server will try to store logs in `academia/logs` directory.
+You may want to create logs directory under some more adequate path.
+Remember to ensure that user on which Academia is running has the right to write to that directory.

 ### Database

 Django-supported database server needs to be installed.
-Next proper database (with settings consistent with those listed in settings.py file) needs to be created, eg.:
+Then database (with settings consistent with those listed in config.py file) needs to be created, eg.:

 ```mysql
 CREATE USER 'academia'@'localhost' IDENTIFIED BY 'password';